MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/8-introduction-quantum-algorithms.md

 Congratulations, space explorer!
-You have learned the basic concepts on quantum computing, and you have successfully completed the first steps of the the training program.
+You've learned the basic concepts on quantum computing, and you've successfully completed the first steps of the training program.

 In this part, you explore some famous quantum computing algorithms.